History of the Eastern Orthodox Church under the Ottoman Empire

 In AD 1453, the city of Constantinople, the capital and last stronghold of the Byzantine Empire, fell to the Ottoman Empire.
 By this time, Egypt had been under Muslim control for about eight centuries.
 Jerusalem had been conquered by the Rashidun Caliphate Muslims in 638, won back by Rome in 1099 under the First Crusade, and then reconquered by Saladin's forces during the siege of Jerusalem in 1187.
 Later, in the seventh Crusade, it was briefly taken back by the Catholics once again.
 It was conquered by the Ottomans in 1517.
 Orthodoxy, however, was very strong in Russia which had recently acquired an autocephalous status; and thus Moscow called itself the Third Rome, as the cultural heir of Constantinople.
-Under Ottoman rule, all Orthodox Christians, regardless of their language, were placed into the Orthodox Cristian millet (Rum millet), administered by the Greek-speaking Ecumenical Patriarch of Constantinople.
+Under Ottoman rule, all Orthodox Christians, regardless of their language, were placed into the Orthodox Christian millet (Rum millet), administered by the Greek-speaking Ecumenical Patriarch of Constantinople.

 Isolation from the West

 As a result of the Ottoman conquest of the Byzantine Empire in 1453, and the Fall of Constantinople, the entire Orthodox communion of the Balkans and the Near East became suddenly isolated from the West.
 The Russian Orthodox Church was the only part of the Orthodox communion which remained outside the control of the Ottoman Empire.

 It is, in part, due to this geographical and intellectual confinement that the voice of Eastern Orthodoxy was not heard during the Reformation in sixteenth century Europe.
 As a result, this important theological debate often seems strange and distorted to the Orthodox; after all, they never took part in it and thus neither Reformation nor Counter-Reformation is part of their theological framework.